prernaxa/Blog-API/README.md

 ![Test Coverage Report](public/test-report.png)

+---

 ## Submission Summary

 - Created 4+ custom API endpoints
 - Integrated MongoDB Atlas for persistent data storage
+- Built unit, integration, and API tests using Jest
+- Verified code coverage and passed all test cases
 - (Optional) Built a frontend to interact with the APIs
 - Provided clear documentation with example requests and responses